surfdemon/gainpace-property/README.md

 ## Github

+### Github Project
+  Following Agile I have used to get hump projects to keep track of the project - [Github Project](https://github.com/users/surfdemon/projects/11)

 ### Github Issues
   Github Issues has been used as part of the Agile process for logging user stories.

 ## Features Implementation

 ### Navigation
   The navidagion has been implemented using a Bootstrap navbar without an un-ordered list.
 It is fixed top so that it stays at the top of the screen as you scroll down the page.

 ### Core Features (Must Haves)